 Understanding diabetes and its effects on your body provides you with the tools necessary to watch for possible symptoms before they escalate into more serious medical conditions.
 Some of the signs to be on the lookout for include:

 Effective diabetic foot pain treatment helps you maintain healthy feet.
-And only a board-certified podiatrist like Dr. Velimir Petkov provides the best, most appropriate care for your feet when you’re suffering from diabetes.
+And only an expert podiatrist NJ like Dr. Velimir Petkov provides the best, most appropriate care for your feet when you’re suffering from diabetes.

 Request For ConsultationBOOK CONSULTATION